-Suppose that the access method you are using for a report lists records in order of customer's last and first names.
+Suppose that the access method you are using for a report lists records in order of customers' last and first names.
 You want the report to list the dollar value of each sale to a customer, a subtotal of all sales to a customer, a subtotal of all customer sales within a region, plus a grand total of all sales.
-If you specify 3 at the CONTROL BREAK LEVELS prompt, Color Profile inserts subtotals for all sales to a particular customer and for all sales to customers within a particular region.
-At the end of the report, a grand total of all sales appear.
+By answering the CONTROL BREAK LEVELS with 3, Color Profile would insert subtotals after listing all sales to a particular customer and after listing all sales to customers within a particular region.
+At the end of the report, a grand total of all sales would appear.